nltp-project/deployment/instructions/CMS.md

 *text* - HTML component for the section content.
 Check [html](#html) component for more info.

 *buttons* - list with link buttons.
 Check [link button](#link-button) for more info.

+## Global placeholders

+It is possible to use some predefined placeholders in some of cms types, so you can put some values from application into your cms content.
+All placeholders should be used in following format: `{{myPlaceholder}}`.

+At the moment, there is following placeholders:

+`{{language}}` - for displaying current language.
+This feature might be usefull for localizing some links that should be localized.